Erysiphe diffusa

 Erysiphe diffusa is a fungal plant pathogen that is known to cause powdery mildew on multiple host genera, including soybeans.
 It has been recorded as a likely accidental infection on papaya, along with its usual host genera which include Glycine, Desmodium, Hylodesmum, Apios, Psoralea, Glycyrrhiza and Desmanthus.
 The species was formerly known as Microsphaera diffusa.

 Importance

 Powdery mildew is a significant pathogen of soybeans and tends to cause epidemics about every 10–15 years in Wisconsin.
 The first epidemic there was observed in 1975 and several have occurred since.
 When 82% of the soybean leaf area is covered by E. diffusa, photosynthetic and transpiration rates are less than half of normal soybeans, thus affecting soybean yield.
 Different studies have found varying amounts of yield reduction due to powdery mildew.
 In Illinois, measured yield losses ranged up to 14 percent.
 Studies from Iowa recorded yield losses of up to an estimated 10 bushels per acre.
 In Wisconsin, yield loss was up to 5 bushels per acre.
-It is important to note that yield loss due to powdery mildew will be greater for soybeans planted late for a region compared to early-planted soybeans.
+Yield loss due to powdery mildew will be greater for soybeans planted late for a region compared to early-planted soybeans.